Defending Your Peace of Mind

 In the event your divorce is not fully uncontested, a team of reputable attorneys will negotiate on your behalf.
 The Virga Law Firm’s divorce attorneys excel at mediation and reaching optimal solutions.
 Your needs are our priority.

-In cases where one or more parties cannot agree on terms, this is known as regular dissolution of marriage.
+In cases where one or more parties cannot agree on terms, this is known as regular dissolution of marriage, or a contested divorce.
 Often, volatile emotions are involved in contentious divorce proceedings, and many prospective clients undergo significant emotional stress.
 Our passionate litigators will work tirelessly to defend your rights and interests during this turbulent time.

 Sometimes prospective clients question the difference between annulment and divorce.
 With annulments, the dissolution is based on the premise that the marriage is void by law.
 As for divorce, the parties are considered ending a legally valid marriage.
 Since Florida lacks an annulment statute, there are no definitive fixed steps for proceeding.
 Annulments are typically more difficult to attain because they require a higher burden of proof.